Early voting in Virginia continues to surge despite worries over coronavirus, mail-in ballots

 “It’s a lot of trouble,” he said about making sure his vote gets in.

-That anxiety — and some confusion caused by duplicate ballots sent out to some voters, while others received ballot applications with the wrong return address — has led to some delays in the early voting lines, officials said.
+That anxiety — and some confusion caused by duplicate ballots sent out to some voters, while others received ballot applications with the wrong return address — has led to some delays in the early-voting lines, officials said.

 In Fairfax, where about 74,500 absentee ballots have been returned and 19,000 ballots have been cast in person so far, the wait outside the county government center had been as long as three hours before it dropped to about an hour this week.

-Fairfax officials expect the process to further speed up after 14 satellite voting locations open across the county on Wednesday.
+Fairfax officials expect the process to further speed up after 14 satellite-voting locations open across the county on Wednesday.
 The county also opened the government center for voting on Saturday to help meet the extra demand.

-Scott, the elections director, said the longer waits are partly due to the physical distancing restrictions in place due to the pandemic, since only a small number of voters at a time are allowed inside the voting area.
+Scott, the elections director, said the longer waits are partly due to the physical distancing restrictions in place due to the pandemic, because only a small number of voters at a time are allowed inside the voting area.

 But, he said, it also takes longer in cases where someone received an absentee ballot but instead decided to vote in person.